gregdp/mapq/README.md

 1. First, <a href="https://www.cgl.ucsf.edu/chimera/download.html">download</a> and install UCSF Chimera.
 * Run it once before installing the plugin; on some platforms, e.g. MacOS, you may see a warning message on first run which you have to accept.
 This may prevent further issues after adding the plugin.
 * On Windows, install to your home folder rather than to "Program Files".
-In the latter, the OS may not allow further modifications at a user leve, i.e. adding this plugin.
+In the latter, the OS may not allow further modifications at a user level, i.e. adding this plugin.
 2. <a href="https://github.com/gregdp/mapq/tree/master/download">Download</a> latest version of MapQ.
 3. In a terminal, navigate to where the file was downloaded, then execute the following commands:
 * unzip mapq_chimera_1_2.zip